alvarop/reloj/README.md

 ![Reloj v1.2](pictures/IMG_6960.jpg)

 The design is fairly close to the original, but with the addition of a crystal-backed alternate clock source.
-The 555 timer cock source works, but drifts like crazy, so if you want to use it as an actual clock, you still can with the alt source.
+The 555 timer clock source works, but drifts like crazy, so if you want to use it as an actual clock, you still can with the alt source.

 ![Paper front page](pictures/IMG_1828.jpg)